Teaching Buteyko Training Modules

 Buteyko and Asthma Management Guidelines & Strategies

-The Buteyko Breathing Technique (BBT) is mentioned the BTS/SIGN 2014 British Asthma Management Guidelines, p.56, stating “ Behavioural programmes centred on breathing exercises and hyperventilation reduction techniques (including physiotherapist-delivered breathing programmes such as the Papworth method, and the Butekyo method) can improve asthma symptoms, quality of life and reduce bronchodilator requirement in adults with asthma, although have little effect on lung function.”(1++ supporting evidence).
-They give the recommendation: "Breathing exercise programmes (including physiotherapist-taught methods) can be offered to people with asthma as an adjuvant to pharmacological treatment to improve quality of life and reduce symptoms.”
+The Buteyko Breathing Technique (BBT) is mentioned the BTS/SIGN 2016 British Asthma Management Guidelines, p.61, stating “ Behavioural programmes centred on breathing exercises and dysfunctional breathing reduction techniques (including physiotherapist-delivered breathing programmes such as the Papworth method, and the Butekyo method) can improve asthma symptoms, quality of life and reduce bronchodilator requirement in adults with asthma, although have little effect on lung function.”(1++ supporting evidence).
+They give the recommendation on p.62: "Breathing exercise programmes (including physiotherapist-taught methods) can be offered to people with asthma as an adjuvant to pharmacological treatment to improve quality of life and reduce symptoms.”
 (Grade A).

 BTS/SIGN Asthma Management Guidelines